Are You Addicted?

 Freedom That Lasts chapters meet weekly.
 Click on the map below to find the nearest chapter to you.

 To Know and Be Known

-One of the main goals for each Freedom That Lasts chapter is to allow students to be known as well as get to know other people in the group.
-Being known is more than having knowledge of a name and a few facts about a person.
-Being known is allowing someone permission to find out who you are, what your life has looked like, what your best and worst memories are, etc. Whether you want to call it "being known" or simply "finding a friend", you can expect to find an environment that provides the opportunity for someone to get to know you and for you to get to know somebody.
+One goal for each Freedom That Lasts chapter is to allow students to be known and to get to know others in the group.
+Being known is so much more than just knowing someone's name and a few facts about them.
+Being known is giving someone permission to ﬁnd out who you are, what your life has looked like, your best and worst memories, etc. Whether you call it "being known" or simply "ﬁnding a friend", you can expect to ﬁnd an environment that provides the opportunity for someone to get to know you and for you to get to know somebody.